Newton-on-Rawcliffe: Features

 The village road rises to the north, and next to a stone stating Newton Upon Rawcliffe sits a wooden and stone bench elevated on the top of the hill, with space for the walking signposts directing to an unpaved road listed on Google maps as E Brown Road, leading down the back of the village.

-Over a stye fence, close to power cables sits the Evans cousin's memorial bench with clear views to the moorland opposite, Newtondale, and down to Levisham Station for the steam engine track on the North Yorkshire Moors Railway.
+A viewpoint is accessed over a stye fence, close to power cables sits the Evans cousin's memorial bench with clear views to the moorland opposite, Newtondale, and down to Levisham Station for the steam engine track on the North Yorkshire Moors Railway.
 The path leads to Levisham Station in the valley, the town of Pickering, or back to the village via paths from behind The White Swan or St John's Church.

-The carved wooden Evans cousin's memorial bench rests upon an enclosed stone plinth and remembers the cousins “Kenneth George Evans and Patrick Bryant Evans” who died serving in Egypt.
-Weathered engraving on the bench reads: "In Memory of Kenneth George Evans and Patrick Bryant Evans...
-Cousins who for many years as boys together enjoyed the freedom of these moors...
-Both were serving with ...The Royal Armoured Corps…Western desert Egypt…The former on about 15…The latter on 1 November …Were aged 21 years…"

 Visible from the memorial bench is the ruined Skelton Tower offers an extraordinary view down into Newtondale and over the track of the North Yorkshire Moors Railway.
-Built around 1830 by Robert Skelton, rector of Levisham, it was once used as overnight lodgings after a day's shooting on the grassy headland moors.
+Built around 1830 by Reverend Robert Skelton (1791-1877), rector of Levisham, it was thought to be used as overnight lodgings after a day's shooting on the grassy headland moors.